PROPERTY IN BULGARIA - F.A.Q.

 - Can I buy a property in Bulgaria and are there any restrictions for foreigners?

-For buying agricultural land in Bulgaria an additional requirement about a residence period in Bulgaria has been introduced – the right to own agricultural land can be acquired by natural or legal persons, who have resided or which have been established in Bulgaria for more than five years.
+For buying agricultural land in Bulgaria an additional requirement about a residence period in Bulgaria has been introduced – the right to own agricultural land can be acquired by physical or legal persons, who have resided or which have been established in Bulgaria for more than five years.
 Read more about amendments to the Agricultural Land Ownership and Usage Act.

 - How shall we start our property search?